catchpoint/WebPageTest/docs/adr/0002-design-system-v0.1.md

 ## 🎬 Consequences
 - More css files to cache bust
 - Some upfront "extra" effort required to make css reusable across pages, which will decrease over time.
+- Loading more css files, potentially increasing time before a paint can happen

 ## 📝 Changelog
 - 06/23/2021 Proposed